How much should my remodel cost?

 Every kitchen remodel is completely unique, and the cost of your remodel can vary drastically depending on a number of factors.
 In this post we present to you nation and local average costs for kitchen remodels, and how to know if you’ve received a fair bid.

-We’ve listed average costs according to the 2019 Cost vs Value report.
-Click here to download a PDF of the report.
-(They will want your email, but it is free of charge.)
-In this PDF, in addition to the figures we’ve presented below, you will find the average costs for various other types of remodels (including bathrooms, additions, etc.) and even smaller home improvement projects.
+We’ve listed average costs according to the 2024 Cost vs Value report.
+Click here to see the report.
+In this report, in addition to the figures we’ve presented below, you will find the average costs for various other types of remodels (including bathrooms, additions, etc.) and even smaller home improvement projects.
 Additionally, the resale value and percentage of costs recouped is also made available for each type of project.
-It is an extremely helpful document for anyone looking to renovate!
+It is an extremely helpful report for anyone looking to renovate!

 Average Remodel Costs